 TAs are definitely one of the top 5 people to know at your university!
 When you are a lower-year student, you may be working with TAs as much or more than you work with your professors.
-TAs are usually grad students (or sometimes higher-year students) who are hired to support professors i.
+TAs are usually grad students (or sometimes higher-year undergrad students) who are hired to support professors.
 Because they are working in a course, they can help you with your course material, and because they are also students, they can help you with student advice and navigating university in general.
 They will usually be your first point of contact (before the prof) if you need help with course material or if you have questions.

 If you are even faintly considering going to grad school, you should definitely get to know your TAs.
 Many of them will be grad students, and they can tell you about their own experiences.
 What did they do in their undergrad to be more competitive?
-How many tiems did they have to apply to grad school?
+How many times did they have to apply to grad school?
 What tips and advice can they give you about getting into a grad program?

 A lot of students are afraid of their professors.
 They’re so smart, they know everything, and they control your grades!
 But they are human, too, and many of them will be happy to help you and get to know you.
 Office hours are specific times when they are prepared to meet with students, and often students don’t take advantage and go see them.